davFaithid/ffmosher/README.md

 Currently this is just a proof of concept.
 In future I will allow for customizable filters.

 At the moment any outputted video is mute.

+The idea for this project came from [here](https://www.reddit.com/r/datamoshing/comments/9s0los/datamoshd_a_screenshot_with_audacity_came_out/?utm_source=share&utm_medium=web2x&context=3)

+## How does this work?

+As was demonstrated in the Reddit post, you can use audio filters to distort images.
+I thought about automating that process using FFmpeg instead of Audacity however.

+Currently if you want to change the default filter, you will have to manually edit the `mosh.py`.
+I will be adding customizable filters sometime in the future.